loftwah/shop.grindmodecypher.com/wp-content/plugins/google-site-kit/readme.txt

 == Installation ==
 **Note**: Make sure that your website is live.
 If your website isn't live yet, Site Kit can't show you any data.
 However, if you have a staging environment in addition to your production site, Site Kit can display data from your production site in the staging environment.
-Learn how to use [Site Kit with a staging environment] (https://sitekit.withgoogle.com/documentation/using-site-kit-on-a-staging-environment/).
+Learn how to use [Site Kit with a staging environment](https://sitekit.withgoogle.com/documentation/using-site-kit-on-a-staging-environment/).

 = Installation from within WordPress =